ryankarlos/AWS-ML-services/projects/personalize/README.md

 * Advanced Configuration - Turn on 'Perform HPO'.
 Leave the other parameter values as it is.

 The User-Personalization (aws-user-personalization) recipe is optimized for all User_Personalization recommendation scenarios.
-When recommending items, this recipe uses automatic item exploration.
-[Reference](https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-new-item-USER_PERSONALIZATION.html)
+When recommending items, this recipe uses automatic item exploration [Ref](https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-new-item-USER_PERSONALIZATION.html)

 ![](../../screenshots/personalize/create_solution_console.png)